rust-lang/prev.rust-lang.org/faq.md

 }
 ```

-The `repr` attribute can be applied to such `enums` to give them the same representation as a primitive.
-This allows using Rust `enum`s in FFI where C `enum`s are also used, for most use cases.
+The `repr` attribute can be applied to such `enums` to give them the same representation they would have in equivalent C code.
+This allows using Rust `enum`s in FFI code where C `enum`s are also used, for most use cases.
 The attribute can also be applied to `struct`s to get the same layout as a C `struct` would.

 <h2 id="cross-platform">Cross-Platform</h2>